-The following example shows the journal entry required on a Declaration Date.
+The following example shows the journal entry required on a declaration date.

 Example 1:

 On March 3, the BOD of a company declares a $0.20 quarterly dividend on its common stock, payable on April 1 to shareholders of record on March 16.
 The company has 100,000 shares of common stock outstanding on the declaration date.